girlscript/winter-of-contributing/C_CPP/Exception Handling/throwing-exceptions-from-functions.md

 > Cannot be divided by zero

-__Note:__ Once an exception is thrown, the entire program stack is compiled and the excution stops.
+__Note:__ Once an exception is thrown, the entire program stack is compiled and the execution stops.

 <br />